lemontron/lemontron/lemontron/download.md

 {% include inventory-item.html
 title="Tensioner"
 id="tensioner"
-description="The tensioner experiences some torsion, so a drift-resistant material like CF-PET is recommended." preferred_material="CF-PET" other_material="PLA" %}
+description="The tensioner experiences some torsion, so a drift-resistant material like CF-PETG is recommended." preferred_material="CF-PETG" other_material="PLA" %}

 {% include inventory-item.html